matus42/Niche-Art-Toys/README.md

 - **SQLparse 0.5.0**: A non-validating SQL parser module for Python to clean up and parse SQL queries.
 - **OAuthlib 3.2.2** & **Requests-OAuthlib 2.0.0**: These libraries are used to implement OAuth1 and OAuth2 providers and integrate with Django.

+### Additional Front-End Components:
+- **Meta Tags and SEO**: Used for SEO optimization and metadata management.
+- **Google Fonts**: Integrated to enhance typography.
+- **Static Files**: Managed using Django's static files management system.
+- **JavaScript Libraries**: Utilized for additional functionalities and interactive features.

 # Features
 ### Navbar Dropdown Menus Overview